James Conner (American football): 2024

 On November 30, 2024, Conner and the Cardinals agreed to a two–year, $19 million contract extension.

 Conner had 21 carries for 122 rushing yards and a touchdown in the 41–10 win over the Rams in Week 2.
 In Week 7 against the Chargers, he had 152 scrimmage yards in the 17–15 win.
 In Week 14, he had 122 scrimmage yards and a receiving touchdown in the 30–18 loss to the Seahawks.
 In Week 15 against the New England Patriots, he had 16 carries for 110 yards and two touchdowns in the 30–17 win.
 In Week 16, he had 166 scrimmage yards in the 36–30 loss to the Panthers.
 Conner played a career-high 16 games before he was sidelined with a knee injury in Week 18.
 He suffered the injury in Week 16's game against the Carolina Panthers in the second quarter and aggravated it in Week 17's game against the Los Angeles Rams, where he left after playing 12 snaps.
 He finished the season 1,094 rushing yards and eight rushing touchdowns on 236 carries and 414 receiving yards and one receiving touchdown on 47 catches.

 2025

 Conner began the 2025 season as Arizona's starting running back, and recorded 133 total yards two touchdowns over the team's first three contests.
-In Week 3 against the San Francisco 49ers, Conner suffered a foot injury and was replaced by Trey Benson; he was subsequently ruled out for the remainder of the season after undergoing surgery.
+In Week 3 against the San Francisco 49ers, Conner suffered an ankle injury and was replaced by Trey Benson; he was subsequently ruled out for the remainder of the season after undergoing surgery.

+2026

+On August 30, 2026, Conner was placed on injured reserve due to last season's ankle injury.